trigger-corp/Forge-Documentation/source/android/getting-started.rst

 ----------------
 **Goal: Launching the Emulator and seeing your custom code running**

 #.
+You can run your app on an actual device, or use the Android emulator
-Optionally connect your Android device with **USB Debugging** enabled and the appropriate drivers installed, or start your Android emulator AVD.
-If you do not do this the tools will prompt you to automatically create and run an AVD.
+   * To use an Android device, connect it with **USB Debugging** enabled and the appropriate drivers installed
+   * If no device is available, we will automatically start an Android emulator for you
 #.
 Run ``forge run android``

-   **Note: You can optionally pass a -s flag to specify the location of the Android SDK, this is only required if you installed the Android SDK manually.**
+.. important:: The ``adb`` tool that we rely on here is quite unreliable: you may need to detach and re-attach your device for it to be recognised.

 .. image:: /_static/android/weather/images/windows-forge-run-android.png

-If something goes wrong take a look :ref:`here <android-weather-troubleshooting>`
+If something goes wrong take a look :ref:`at our troubleshooting instructions <android-weather-troubleshooting>`.

 Dynamic Hello
 --------------
 **Goal: Running dynamic JavaScript code and using logging**

-Ok perhaps that wasn't all too impressive - let's add some dynamic functionality next.
+Ok, perhaps that wasn't all too impressive - let's add some dynamic functionality next.

 * Remove the “Hello Android!” text from the body of ``index.html``
 * Create a file called ``content.js`` and add the following code::

     function writeGreeting(name){
-        window.forge.logging.log('Hello '+name);
+        forge.logging.info('Hello '+name);
     };
-    writeGreeting('Sahil');
+    writeGreeting('Forge user!');

 * Open ``index.html`` and add a script tag to reference ``contents.js``: